btb/setup-masm/README.md

-# setup-masm
+# setup-old-masm
-GitHub Action to setup MASM
+GitHub Action to setup old versions of MASM